Jemurai/policy/policies/Application_Security_Policy.md

 Jemurai shall run an Application Security Program that tracks applications and ensures that all applications are subjected to appropriate controls.

+# Change Control

+Jemurai shall employ a change control process that enables a reviewer to see:

+* What changed functionally, including a reference to a requirement
+* The code and configurations that changed
+* Who approved it

 ## Tiers

 Jemurai shall maintain three tiers of applications as follows.